 Vincent Van Gogh often painted himself with green eyes; sometimes blue or brown.
 I like to think his eyes were as green as the sea and soft as spring flowers.

 Contrast: Max Beckmann’s 1927 self-portrait with dark eyes and haughty expression.
-No seasonal warmth, here, just his beloved glower.
-Ah, Max, how I adore you.
+No seasonal warmth, here, just that beloved glower.
+Ah, Max.

 Bauhaus and Harvard coincides nicely with the Bauhaus Centennial at the MFA.
 Harvard was a refuge for Bauhaus artists, a place to work and explore ideas after the war.
 Herbert Bayer’s undulating Verdure is a soft green surprise in a sea of primary color.

-Josef Albers’ series, Homage to the Square, is a personal favorite.
-Follow the legendary squares to a gallery of modern works by Sol LeWitt, Jasper Johns and Ed Ruscha.
+Josef Albers’ series, Homage to the Square, leads to a gallery of modern works by Sol LeWitt, Jasper Johns and Ed Ruscha.
 Feast on the work of cubist trio Juan Gris, Pablo Picasso and George Braque.
 Harvard’s who’s-who of modernism continues with Man Ray, Juan Miro, Willem de Kooning, Georgia O’Keeffe and Max Ernst.
 Find a bench to study Max Beckmann’s saturated triptych, The Actors.
 Admire all that is happening on and around the raucous stage.

 Monet’s sweet painting of Red Mullets reminds me that, as always, art makes me hungry.